 A huge meta-analysis was recently published in the peer reviewed journal Evidence-Based Complementary and Alternative Medicine.
 It compared 29 studies with 9369 patients for the effectiveness of acupuncture, sham acupuncture, pinaverium bromide, alosetron/eluxadoline, ramosetron, and rifaximin.

-As well as showing such impressive results acupuncture was the least likely to cause side effects.
+Acupuncture was the least likely to cause side effects.

 The authors concluded that, ‘acupuncture may improve diarrhoea-predominant irritable bowel syndrome better than drugs and has the fewest side effects.
 Sham acupuncture may have curative effect except for placebo effect’.
 It is interesting to note that sham acupuncture may have an effect over and above placebo.
 As I have noted in previous blogs, it brings into question the efficacy and fairness of comparing true acupuncture to sham acupuncture.